-The Board of Education of Central Community High School District #71 hereby prohibits the possession & use of any tobacco or non-tobacco/Hookah stick/E-Cigarette products on school district property when such property is being used for any school purposes.
+The Board of Education of Central Community High School District #71 hereby prohibits the possession & use of any tobacco or non-tobacco/E-Cigarette products on school district property when such property is being used for any school purposes.

 For purposes of this policy, the following definition shall apply: "school purpose" includes, but is not limited to, all interscholastic or extracurricular athletic, academic, or other events sponsored by the school Board, or in which pupils of the district participate.
-Students will receive 2 in-school suspension days if found to be in violation of this policy.
+On the first offense, students will receive 3 inschool suspension days if found to be in violation of this policy.
+The second offense will result in a 3 day out-of-school suspension.
+Third offense will result in a 5 day out-of-school suspension and mandatory addiction counseling.
 Multiple smoking violations may result in extended suspension days.
 Lighters are not allowed on campus.
 Possession will result in a one-day in-school suspension.